JoelLindberg/time-logger/README.md

 Extra things added post:
 - [x] Add date picker
+- [x] Makefile for convenience to locally build and run with Docker
 - [ ] Add 24h format time selector and/or validate input (using js before submitting)
 - [ ] Add page with overview of previous months?
 - [ ] Make the important time calc logic (unit) testable